djpohly/dwl/README.md

 - Any features provided by dwm/Xlib: simple window borders, tags, keybindings, client rules, mouse move/resize.
 Providing a built-in status bar is an exception to this goal, to avoid dependencies on font rendering and/or drawing libraries when an external bar could work well.
 - Configurable multi-monitor layout support, including position and rotation
 - Configurable HiDPI/multi-DPI support
+- Idle-inhibit protocol which lets applications such as mpv disable idle monitoring
 - Provide information to external status bars via stdout/stdin
 - Urgency hints via xdg-activate protocol
 - Various Wayland protocols